isabella232/Specs-18/Spaces/index.md

 ### Teams and Roles

-The following is better understood if separate the concepts of a team from it's role-mappings.
+The following is better understood if we separate the concepts of a team from it's role-mappings.
 So,

 Team: A collection of users (possibly via AD groups).
 Role-mappings: A team can be assigned roles at various scopes (more below).